 Ipswich is an historic location, and the labyrinth of well-preserved ancient edifices in the town centre give glimpses into the town's rich and varied past.
 It's easy to see, however, that the town is moving forward at a rapid pace.
 Gleaming new developments are evident all around, and many of the traditional facades of older buildings hide sympathetic restoration work on the interior.

-The village of Ixworth was settled in Roman times and was the site of a 1st century AD Roman fort, believed to have been built as a response to Boudicca's revolt.
+The village of Ixworth was settled in Roman times and is the site of a 1st century AD Roman fort, believed to have been built as a response to Boudicca's revolt.
 Modern day Ixworth lies 6 miles north-east of Bury St Edmunds and 9 miles south-east of Thetford.
-It is surrounded by lovely countryside,including. just north of the village, ia Site of Special Scientific Interest (SSSI) known as Bangrove Wood.
-This 45 acres.site is an area of ancient woodland containing species such as ash, field maple, oak and hazel as well as wild cherry.
+It is surrounded by lovely countryside, including. just north of the village, a Site of Special Scientific Interest (SSSI) known as Bangrove Wood.
+This 45 acre site is an area of ancient woodland containing species such as ash, field maple, oak and hazel as well as wild cherry.

-Ixworth has an attractive High Street full of interesting old buidings.
-The village has a limited range of everyday shops and services.
-There is a local primary school, but secondary school pupils must travel to nearby Thurston Community College.
+Ixworth has an attractive High Street full of quaint and interesting old buidings.
+There is a limited range of everyday shops and services, including a local primary school.
+Secondary school pupils must travel to nearby Thurston Community College.

-Three bedroom homes are priced from around £230,000 in this popular location, but hurry, hurry if you want to catch a bargain.
-Small, terrace houses are a rarity here, and the more typical semis and detached houses tend to cost at least £325,000.
+The smallest three bedroom homes are priced from around £245,000 in this popular location, but hurry, hurry if you want to catch a bargain.
+Traditional terraced houses are a rarity here, and the more typical semis and detached houses tend to be priced at a minimum of £315,000.

 Kersey is not the cheapest place in Suffolk.
 Pretty villages are at a premium here, just as they are in most of the UK.
-Three bedroom houses start at around £400,000, but few come onto the market here, and it's best to budget considerably more if you have your heart set on this idyllic location.On the day this article was updated in January 2018 there was just one family sized house on the market in Kersey, and that was priced at £895,000.
+Three bedroom houses start at around £400,000, but few come onto the market here, and it's best to budget considerably more if you have your heart set on this idyllic location.On the day this article was updated in February 2020 there were only four family sized houses on the market in Kersey, and the cheapest was priced at £675,000.

 The fenland village of Lakenheath lies close to the county boundaries of both Norfolk and Cambridgeshire.
 It is well-known for being the site of the largest USAF base in the United Kingdom, RAF Lakenheath.

 Lakenheath has a primary school, a useful shopping street with a limited range of everyday shops including a small supermarket, and there is a railway station three miles from the village centre.
 Three bedroom properties are relatively affordable in Lakenheath.
-Basic houses are priced from around £220,000.
+Basic houses are priced from a little under £200,000.

-Lowestoft has some of Suffolk's cheapest property, and a mere £85,000 could be sufficient to buy a very basic three bedroom house in this bustling seaside town.
+Lowestoft has some of Suffolk's cheapest property, and a mere £100,000 could be sufficient to buy a very basic three bedroom house in this bustling seaside location.

-Many of Lowestoft's employment opportunities are based around tourism, however, the renewable energies, and the gas and oil industries also have a large presence on this part of the coast.
-Birds Eye frozen foods are also a prominent local employer.
+Although many of Lowestoft's employment opportunities are based around tourism, the renewable energies, and the gas and oil industries also have a large presence on this part of the coast.
+Birds Eye frozen foods are also an important local employer.

-Lowestoft has a mainline railway station, educational opportunities through to degree level, a wide range of retail outlets, and a hospital with A&E and maternity services.
+Lowestoft has a mainline railway station, educational facilities through to degree level, a wide range of retail outlets, and an hospital with A&E and maternity services.